Who is 11 Charter Communications?

 Should I contact or pay 11 Charter Communications?

-The best way to deal with 11 Charter Communications is to hire a credit repair company.
-They delete millions of negative items every year from companies like 11 Charter Communications for millions of clients nationwide.
+The most effective way to deal with 11 Charter Communications is to hire a credit repair company.
+They help remove millions of negative items every year from companies like 11 Charter Communications on behalf of their clients.